Mirovh/haskell-chip8-interpreter/README.md

 # haskell-chip8-interpreter

-To build and run type the following in the root of the directory:
+To build and run type the following in the root of the project:

 ```bash
 cabal run